pinakinathc/fscoco/README.md

 Dataset Paper:
 ------------------------

-A retrieval framework for partial sketches possible multiple labels
+A retrieval framework for sketches possible multiple labels

 List of experiments: